chandler-barlow/groq-hs/README.md

 # groq-hs
 groq cloud library for haskell

+# Goals
+The current goal of this project is to provide a nice chat/conversation interface for groq cloud.
+Currently audio, responses, documents etc are out of scope.
+I will probably get to these at some point, but not today!

 # TODO
 - [ ] @Priority fully flesh out the req types
 - [ ] create a default request